SagaeHaruki/3D-GameScripts/README.md

 <h1>Current Changes: [January 14, 2024]</h1>

-> What's New?: "Re-Coding / Code Cleanup"
+> What's New?: "New Invemtory System"
-- Every Code will be redo after finishing the inventory system
-- After that this Repository will be archived
+- Deleted the Models directory